saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 ```
 <br>

-These were all the RPCs our NAPALM script called.
+NAPALM used the `junos-eznc` backend library to communicate with the Juniper XML API and these were all the RPCs our NAPALM script called.
 NAPALM completely hides the fact that this happened and the nice thing is that you do not need to know any specifics about the Juniper API.
 NAPALM issued these RPCs, parsed the return values and created a dictionary for us to work with.

 Let's change the example code to something that works for IOS XR and create a new `iosxr-example.py` script: